A selection of books about pain management

 The presence of pain can affect all aspects of a child or young person's life.
 It can result in them feeling more anxious or distressed, especially if the pain has been present for some time.
 Pain can affect a child's mood, concentration, school attendance, sleep and ability to exercise.
 These factors can make pain worse and create a vicious cycle.
 A child or young person's pain can also have a big impact on their family/whānau.

-Who may be involved in assessment and treatment?
+Who may be involved in assessment and treatment of chronic or persistent pain?

 Due to the variety of factors that can cause and worsen pain, there may be many professionals involved in the assessment or treatment of pain, including: